Christopher Wren: Later career

 During the 1670s, Christopher Wren received significant secular commissions.
 Among many of his notable designs at this time, the monument (1671–76) commemorating the Great Fire also involved Robert Hooke, but Wren was in control of the final design, the Royal Observatory (1675–76), and the Wren Library at Trinity College, Cambridge (1676–84) were the most important ones.

 In 1682, Wren advised that the original statues of the King's Beasts on St George's Chapel, Windsor be removed.
 The pinnacles were left bare until 1925, when replica statues were installed.

 By historical accident, all Wren's large-scale secular commissions dated from after the 1680s.
-At the age of 50 his personal development, as was that of English architecture, was ready for monumental but humane architecture, in which the scales of individual parts relate both to the whole and to the people who used them.
-The first large project Wren designed, the Chelsea Hospital (1682–92), does not entirely satisfy the eye in this respect, but met its brief with distinction and such success that even in the 21st century it fulfils its original function.
-The reconstruction of the stateroom at Windsor Castle was notable for the integration of architecture, sculpture and painting.
+His first large project, the Chelsea Hospital (1682–92), does not entirely satisfy the eye in its proportions, but met its brief with distinction and such success that it still fulfils its original function.
+The reconstruction of the state rooms at Windsor Castle was notable for the integration of architecture, sculpture and painting.
 This commission was in the hand of Hugh May, who died in February 1684, before the construction finished; Wren assumed his post and finalised the works.